zcong1993/koa-router-show/README.md

 router.get('/', () => {})
 router.get('/user/:name', () => {})

-// use after registing all the router koaRouterShow(router)
+// use it after registing all the routers koaRouterShow(router)

 app.use(router.routes())